JPranav795/Pranav_Pranav_Final.Integrated.Project/README.md

 ##  Final Thoughts

 This project was a fun way to practice web development skills.
 I enjoyed creating Dr. Nut and learned a lot about contact form.
-Now I just hope for some good grades :D
+Now I'm just hoping for some good grades :D

 ---